PAN001/All-CNN/task1.md

 | Data Augmentation | horizontal and vertical shift within the range of 10% |
 | Initializer       | LSUV                                                  |

-In the second experiment, I compared the effectiveness of different training modes.
-Specifically, sgd, RMSProp and Adam are compared.
+In the third experiment, I compared the effectiveness of different optimizations.
+Specifically, dropout and batch normalization are compared.
 As figures shown below, the model with batch normalization (green) performs better in first 3000 batches.
 However, since the 3000 batches is a very small number, the power of dropout in overcoming overfitting can not be revealed in this early training stage.

 ![Experiment3: model accuracy on training set](https://github.com/PAN001/Strided-CNN/blob/master/exp3_acc.png?raw=true "Experiment3: model accuracy on training set")
 ![Experiment3: model loss on training set](https://github.com/PAN001/Strided-CNN/blob/master/exp3_loss.png?raw=true "Experiment3: model loss on training set")